What's With All the Mass Protests? (Hint: It's Not About Income Inequality)

-In some cases, the bias only seems to be getting nastier.
-Last week, progressive presidential candidate Elizabeth Warren’s website began selling $25 mugs that have “BILLIONAIRE TEARS” written in bold text on them.
+In some cases, the bias only seems to be worsening.
+This week, progressive presidential candidate Elizabeth Warren’s website began selling $25 mugs that have “BILLIONAIRE TEARS” written in bold text on them.
 “Savor a warm, slightly salty beverage of your choice in this union-made mug as you contemplate all the good a wealth tax could do,” the website reads.

 Such disdain for the most successful among us is a slippery slope that leads only to economic and financial stagnation, not to mention mediocrity.

 Headwinds to Junior Miner Speculation

 Socialist policies that punish entrepreneurialism and innovation have created additional uncertainty for explorers and producers of metals and other materials that all of us depend on.

 Last week I was in Lima, Peru, attending the Mining & Investment Latin America Summit, where I heard from a number of industry leaders that mining in South America has become more challenging in recent years.
 One of the biggest reasons why is that the burden for taking care of local communities has, in many cases, fallen on the miners’ shoulders.
 Venezuela’s corrupt socialist president Nicolas Maduro continues to destabilize and finance radicalism throughout the continent using revenue from narcotics, and mining companies often end up having to pay the price.

 Chilean lawmakers, for instance, are considering a new tax on mining and mineral extraction to address the country’s social unrest I described earlier.